clash402/taskflow-api/README.md

 - Graph execution is controlled and inspectable, but there are no distributed workers, external queue, human approval workflow, authentication, or tenant isolation.
 - Restart recovery resumes incomplete state but does not provide exactly-once execution.

+When side-effecting tools are introduced, they must arrive with an explicit dry-run mode that exercises orchestration and policy while suppressing external mutations.
+Tool-readiness and health reporting become useful only after multiple real integrations exist; neither is part of the current scope.

 See [docs/architecture.md](docs/architecture.md) for orchestration boundaries and failure semantics.

 ## Run Lifecycle